Any prepper worth their salt knows what EDC is, but if you’re new to the club, here’s what you need to know.

 Everyone and their aunt Judy know that today’s world is unpredictable.
 Minor emergencies usually catch us by surprise on a day-to-day basis.

 We can fight these nasty surprises by doing what we do best—preparing.

 Enter your EDC backpack, prepped for your well-being and advantage.
 A well-stocked EDC bag can help out with everyday problems while keeping you on your toes for dangerous times.

 Planning your EDC ahead of time is crucial, and anticipating the situations you might get into will be a big help for your preparation.
-Choosing what to put in your EDC pack can be tricky, but don’t worry.
+Choosing what to put in your EDC bag can be tricky, but don’t worry.
 We’ll help you narrow down your choices.

 Take These Into Consideration

 Before we dive right into the deep end and list the things you need, let’s take a look at the factors you need to consider when putting your EDC bag together.
 Here’s what you need to think about:

 What’s Your Daily Carry Like?

 Step back and reevaluate.
 Empty your pockets or bags and take a look at the stuff you have.
 The best way to know what you need to put in your EDC bag is to understand what you already have with you.

 What are Your Essential Everyday Items?